Spherical DG-functors: Introduction

 We now describe our results.
 In the body of the paper they are stated in a slightly more flexible language of DG-bimodules.
 Here we state them in the language of Morita quasi-functors, which gives a more intuitive picture.
 Let $\A \xrightarrow{S} \B$ be a Morita quasi-functor and let $A \xrightarrow{s} B$ be the underlying exact functor.
 Assume that $s$ has left and right adjoints $B \xrightarrow{l,r} A$ which also descend from Morita quasi-functors.
 The derived $\A$- and $\B$- duals of $S$ in $D(\BbimA)$ are then $\A$-perfect and hence define Morita quasi-functors $\B \xrightarrow{L,R} \A$.
 In Section \ref{section-duals-and-adjoints} we construct \em derived trace \rm and \em action \rm maps

-and prove that the exact functors underlying $L$ and $R$ are left and right adjoint to $s$ and that the derived trace and action maps above induce the units and co-units of the adjunctions.
+and prove that the exact functors underlying $L$ and $R$ are precisely $l$ and $r$ and that the derived trace and action maps above induce the units and co-units of the adjunctions of $s$, $l$ and $r$.
 Then, working in the DG-enhancements, we construct natural exact triangles of Morita quasi-functors

 which define the \em twist \rm $T$, the \em dual twist \rm $T'$, the \em co-twist \rm $F$ and the \em dual co-twist \rm $F'$ of $S$.
 Thus we obtain a natural choice of functorial exact triangles \eqref{eqn-intro-twist-exact-triangle}-\eqref{eqn-intro-dual-cotwist-exact-triangle} defining $t$, $t'$, $f$ and $f'$.
 We then prove that $t'$ and $f'$ are left adjoint to $t$ and $f$, respectively.
 All the above constructions are readily seen to be Morita-invariant, i.e. they are preserved if we replace $\A$ or $\B$ by a Morita-equivalent DG-category.
 Hence they only depend on Morita equivalence classes of $\A$ and $\B$ and on $S \in \homm_{\Morita(\DGCat)}(\A, \B)$.